St. Paul's Episcopal Church Oakland

 You can make your donation by credit card or bank transfer HERE (choose Pantry of Hope from the drop down menu) or by check mailed to the church office or placed in the offering plate any Sunday before Christmas, with “Pantry of Hope” in the memo.

-Please also consider volunteering to deliver meals on Christmas Day (details forthcoming).
+Please also consider volunteering to deliver meals on special holidays.
 Contact Archdeacon Carolyn Bolton for more information.

 Email Sign Up